 - Wrap your string down the middle around your tack.
 Tie a very tight knot.
 Double knot it a few times.

 - Shift the sponge strips around to make the bombs look like a pom-pom.

 - Snip any excess strings and your sponge bombs are ready for water play!

 - Get in touch with Western heritage!
-Concoct your own butter and decorate bandannas so you’ll be ready for the National Cowboy & Western Heritage Museum’s rescheduled Chuck Wagon Festival come September.
+Concoct your own butter and decorate bandannas so you’ll be ready for a visit to the National Cowboy & Western Heritage Museum.

 Butter making instructions:

 - Measure 2-3 tablespoons heavy cream into a small spill-proof container with a lid.